Irvine (949) 2537626 Orange (714) 6330886 Santa Ana (714) 9669795

-Between 32-36 weeks make a prenatal appointment with Midwife Vicki to discuss your birth plan.
+Between 32-36 weeks make a prenatal appointment with Midwife Vicki or Rachel to discuss your birth plan.
 If you opt in for Midwifery care at that point you will have 24 hr access to the Midwife for any questions or concerns that arise in between appointments.
 When your labor begins you will call Vicki and be in constant communication until you head to the hospital.
 She will come deliver your baby and help you implement your birth plan.
 After your baby is born she will also assist with any postpartum questions you have before your last appointment.

 Who qualifies for Midwifery care in labor?